Who We Are

 Bio Coming Soon

-Harold Mims, Vice President – Trucking Operations
+Harold Mims, Regional Vice President - East

 Ahmed Dasouqi, MBA, brings over a decade of experience to the dynamic transportation sector.
 He embarked on his career journey as a Customer Service Representative – a humble initiation that laid the groundwork for a transformative professional voyage.
 Over the years, Ahmed has diligently honed his skills and expertise, steadily ascending the corporate ladder to assume the pivotal role of Operations Director within our esteemed company.